 Individual accounts are single-license accounts, so by default the single user is also the account admin.

-When you first log in to Adobe Sign, take a minute to review your personal user information.
+When you first log in to Acrobat Sign, take a minute to review your personal user information.
 This information is used in several templates, so it’s important to ensure it is correct.

 - Mouse over your name in the upper right corner to open the menu, and click My Profile